AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-send-topics-for-review.md

 A DITA map is a logical organization of topics within a book.
 When you send an individual topic for review, the reviewer does not get any information about the location of that topic in the book.
 If a reviewer has information about the exact location of the topic being reviewed, the reviewer gets a better context of the topic being reviewed.

 Experience Manager Guides allows you to send one or more topics in a DITA map for review at the same time.
-The reviewer gets to see the complete map file along with topics that have been shared for review.
+The reviewer gets to view the complete map file along with topics that have been shared for review.
 This makes it easier for the reviewer to get a context of the topic in the map or book file.

 You can share the same DITA map in for review in multiple review tasks.
 For example, if in a DITA map there are topic A, B, C, D and E. In one review task you can share A, B, and C for review and in another review task you can send topics C, D and E for review.
 The review process allows for sharing the same topic and map file in multiple review tasks.
 For the common topic in multiple review tasks, the comments given in one review task do not overwrite or merge with the comments in the other review tasks.